NancyBankson/SBA5_Interactive_personal_blog-platform/README.md

 ## Reflection

 For this project, I felt well equipped to handle the challenge.
-I did not have much difficulty writing the JavaScript or manipulating the DOM.
 I faced some challenges with bugs in my code.
 For instance, when I created the event listener for form submission, I targeted the button element instead of the form element.
 Once I reviewed our recent form assignement, I found my error and corrected it.
-Since I had some extra time, I styled the form.
-I'm usually not satisfied with the look of my projects and wish I had access to a disigner so I could implement their design instead.
+I had some difficulty with the edit button.
+I had some tracking errors with the blog numbering system, but I was able to correct the errors.